 The project focuses on how advanced AI systems can revise their inquiry space while remaining reviewable by design—with traceability, corrigibility, and boundary/interface discipline treated as first-class constraints.
 This is positioned as an alignment-relevant posture for real deployment contexts, where human–AI co-evolution and governance requirements cannot be ignored.

-Preprint Released
+Founding Preprint

 (2025.7 Zenodo)